Five Things We Will Learn

 and recount the deeds of the Lord.”

 Suicide is a way out of this life, but it is not a way to heaven.
-It is the ultimate deception of Satan to lure you into joining his destiny.
-But right now, today, God offers you forgiveness, life, and hope through Jesus Christ.
+It is Satan’s ultimate deception to lure people into sharing his destruction.
+But right now, God offers forgiveness, life, and hope through Jesus Christ.

 “For everyone who calls on the name of the Lord will be saved.”

-If you’re struggling with suicidal thoughts, do not act on them.
-Call out to Jesus.
+If you are struggling with suicidal thoughts—don’t act on them.
+Call on Jesus.
 Reach out to a pastor, friend, or emergency help.
-God has a plan for your life, and His mercy is greater than your pain.
+God’s mercy is greater than your pain.

-You Need to Stay Warm, by Getting into a Church Family
+You Need to Stay Warm—Join a Church Family

-If you have given your life to the Lord, accepted Jesus as your Savior, and confessed Him as Lord, the next step is just as vital: you need to be connected to His body, the Church.
-Faith in Christ was never meant to be lived out alone.
+If you’ve given your life to Jesus, you need to be connected to His body—the Church.
+Faith was never meant to be lived alone.

-Maybe the Lord is calling you to join one of the churches of Vine Fellowship Network?
+If you’re not part of a Spirit-filled, Spirit-led fellowship—find one.
+Maybe the Lord is calling you to join one of the churches of Vine Fellowship Network.

 Breaking the Chains of Spiritual Bondage

-Many who wrestle with suicidal thoughts are not only facing emotional struggles but also spiritual oppression.
-Scripture makes it clear:
+Many who wrestle with suicidal thoughts are not only battling emotionally but spiritually.

 Don’t Stay Alone in the Cold

-Isolation is one of the enemy’s greatest weapons.
-But God has given you His Church to keep you strong, encouraged, and protected.
+Isolation is one of Satan’s greatest weapons.
+But God has given you His Church to surround you with warmth, love, and truth.
 Step into that family.
 Share your struggle.
-Allow others to walk with you, pray for you, and remind you of God’s promises.
-This is how you stay warm in the cold nights of despair—surrounded by the love of Christ expressed through His people.
+Let others walk with you through the night until the morning comes.

 📞 Immediate Help Is Available

-If you are in the United States and you’re thinking about suicide or hurting yourself, or you’re worried about someone else, call or text 988 to reach the Suicide & Crisis Lifeline — available 24/7, free and confidential.
+If you are in the U.S. and thinking about suicide or self-harm—or you’re worried about someone else—call or text 988 to reach the Suicide & Crisis Lifeline.

-If you’re outside the U.S., find a hotline here: https://www.iasp.info/resources/Crisis_Centres/
+If outside the U.S., find international hotlines here: https://www.iasp.info/resources/Crisis_Centres/

 You are not alone.
-Help and hope are available now.
+Help and hope are available right now.

 Conclusion: Choose Life